The first step in enrolling your child in the Secondary ESL program is to have them assessed.

 - School documents (report cards, transcripts), if available

 HWDSB provides a centralized reception and processing area for newcomers and their families whose first language is not English and who wish to study within this school board.
-The Assessment Centre conducts assessments for all secondary students entering the system who are new to Canada, our Board, and whose first language is a language other than English.
+The Welcome Centre conducts assessments for all secondary students entering the system who are new to Canada, and whose first language is a language other than English.

 The purpose of this initial assessment is to gather information about the student’s educational background, identify academic skills, and literacy proficiency in Mathematics and English.
 Recommendations regarding English and Math placements will be provided to the student and the school.
 Following the assessment, an appropriate school will be recommended and an appointment will be made for the student to register at the school.